CDE

 Bullish

-- Explosive Revenue and Profit Growth: Q4 2025 revenue surged 120.94% YoY to $674.85M, while net income reached $214.97M, yielding a robust net margin of 31.85%.
-This dramatic turnaround from net losses in early 2024 demonstrates successful operational execution and leverage to high precious metal prices.
+• Explosive Revenue and Earnings Growth: Q4 2025 revenue surged 120.9% YoY to $674.8M, while net income reached $215M.
+This demonstrates powerful operational leverage to high precious metal prices and successful execution post-acquisition.

-- Attractive Forward Valuation: The forward P/E of 8.03x, based on analyst EPS estimates of $2.55, is significantly lower than the trailing P/E of 19.33x.
-This implies the market is pricing in a near doubling of earnings, offering potential value if the company meets or exceeds these expectations.
+• Attractive Forward Valuation: The forward P/E of 8.61x, based on an estimated EPS of $1.50, is less than half the trailing P/E of 19.33x.
+This suggests the market is pricing in substantial future earnings growth at a reasonable multiple.

 Bearish